Jackson School for the Arts Handbook

 It is suggested that JSA students take at least one physical education requirement during the summer OR complete the summer camp 60 hour dance/flex credit physical education option.

-Musical Theatre, Dance, Visual Art Camps-elementary and high school and Art Portfolio Workshop are held annually.
+Musical Theatre, Dance, and Visual Art Camps are held annually.
 The purpose of these camps/workshops is two-fold: first, it increases awareness and interest in the arts for area students; and second, it provides valuable experience for JSA upperclassmen.
-Participation in camps/workshop as a JSA student is a privilege, not a guarantee.
+Participation in camps/workshops as a JSA student is a privilege, not a guarantee.
 Students will be assigned specific duties prior to the end of the school year for the summer camps.
 The expectation is that students will be at the high school during the hours of the commitment (and additionally for planning purposes) completing their assigned duties.
 Students are not permitted to leave Jackson High School during camp hours.
 The camps are coordinated and taught by: Susie Gardner, Hannah Rissler, Megan Seemann and Bridget Williams.